lululau/mina-rails-unicorn-nginx/README.md

     mina deploy

-If you've changed some of the config files for god/unicorn/nginx, you can upload them to server with `mina config:upload`.
+If you've changed some of the config files for unicorn/nginx, you can upload them to server with `mina config:upload`.

-If changed code includes unicorn or god control script (service), you will also need to run `mina config:link`, that requires sudo privileges.
+If changed code includes unicorn, you will also need to run `mina config:link`, that requires sudo privileges.
 Keep in mind, that any nginx controlling task also requires sudo!
 Those are: stop, start, restart, reload, and status.

-Individual tasks are also available, like `god:upload`, or `unicorn:link`.
+Individual tasks are also available, like `unicorn:link`.

-You can as well run `mina god:parse:unicorn` to see how god's unicorn config file will look like without uploading it to server.
-Very useful for debugging!

 Just check out task files under lib/mina directory, most of the code there is quite self-explanatory!